 #1 Lawyer Network

-that drivers have a duty to take their obligations seriously and
+Thursday that drivers have a duty to take seriously their

-automakers must explain the limits of semi-autonomous systems.
+also must explain the limits of semi-autonomous systems.
+In the

 “The (auto) industry is going to have to be clear about what